-Under Windows 2000 or higher, you need Administrator privileges to install Perforce as a service, and Power User privileges to install Perforce as a server.
+Under Windows 2000 or higher, you must have Administrator privileges to install Perforce as a service or as a server.

 Upgrade notes

 The Perforce installer also automatically upgrades all types of Perforce servers (or services), even versions prior to 97.3.
 The upgrade process is extremely conservative; if anything fails at any step in the upgrade process, the installer stops the upgrade, and you are still able to use your old server (or service).